nowtechnologies/open_ozone_chamber/doc/ozone_generator.md

 #### Power supply designs

-Generally speaking there are two stages in a high voltage PSU
+Generally speaking there are two stages in a high voltage PSU, a waveform generator and a voltage multiplier.

 ![](hv_psu.png)

+*To Do:*

+* *add schematics and board design files*